Dr Keith A. Wilson

 - Special Issue of Topoi on Perception Without Representation

 Co-edited with Roberta Locatelli of the University of Warwick.
 Papers by Bill Brewer, Berit Brogaard, Jérôme Dokic & Jean-Rémy Martin, Naomi Eilan, Ivan Ivanov, J. A. Judge, M. G. F. Martin, Michael O’Sullivan and Charles Travis available via early access.

 - The Two Senses of Smell

-Evaluates empirical and philosophical evidence for individuating ‘orthonasal’ and ‘retronasal’ olfaction as distinct type- or token-senses, a version of which I presented at the University of Edinburgh’s PPIG seminar (slides here).
+Evaluates empirical and philosophical evidence for individuating ‘orthonasal’ and ‘retronasal’ olfaction as distinct type- or token-senses, and whether this question is itself well-formed.
+I presented a version of this talk at the University of Edinburgh’s PPIG seminar (slides here).

 - Annotated Bibliography on ‘The Senses’